 - Near the end of the first season of Gundam 00, the newly-formed UN-alliance between the three power blocks starts fielding the GN-X mobile suit.
 Said mobile suit has the mass-produced engine of the Gundams, enabling them to go toe-to-toe with the Thrones and actually defeat the protagonists in the final battle.
 Of course, by the next season they are obsolete against the new Gundams; even the newer GN-XIII is merely a mook.

 - The Metal Coolers in Dragon Ball Z : The Return of Cooler.
 Unusually for this trope, a single Metal Cooler is much stronger than any of the protagonists, dealing out curb stomp battles to a Super Namek and two Super Saiyans.
-In fact, depending on when this movie is supposed to be set, a single Metal Cooler is on par with the first or third forms of Cell.
+In fact, depending on when this movie is supposed to be set, a single Metal Cooler is on par with the first or second forms of Cell.